Anipal/anisha-pal.github.io/README.md

-This is the source code to Anisha Pal's public academic website, imspirecd by this website: https://jonbarron.info/.Its currently a static website and work in progress.
+This is the source code to Anisha Pal's public academic website, inspired by this website: https://jonbarron.info/.Its currently a static website and work in progress.
 Feel free to clone this repo for your own personal use.